-The context
+The context and Participants

-The study was carried out in a general English course with non-English major students in a University from Northern Taiwan.
-Forty students enrolled in this class.
+The study was carried out in an English communicative language course in a University in Northern Taiwan.
+Forty-seven non-English major freshmen enrolled in this class, and their English language proficiency is from low-intermediate to intermediate level.
+Students have had at least 8-10 years of experience studying English when participated in this study.
 The class met once a week for 18 weeks, and each class lasted for three hours.